 Step 7: Identify contingency plans

 A lot of meal plans for beginners fail to account for one major variable: the fact that you may get to the grocery store and find a key recipe ingredient out of stock.
 Particularly for any crucial, non-staple ingredients, think in advance about what potential substitutions you could make if needed.
-You might also consider having a back up recipe in mind if you can’t find what you need, because otherwise you could end up right back where you started with wandering grocery store aisles and haphazardly choosing replacements.
+You might also consider having a backup recipe in mind if you can’t find what you need because otherwise, you could end up right back where you started with wandering grocery store aisles and haphazardly choosing replacements.

-Keeping in mind your meal plan is meant to be flexible, write your recipes down in your planner or journal so you can double check all your meals are covered and keep track of them somewhere other than in your head.
+Keeping in mind your meal plan is meant to be flexible, write your recipes down in your planner or journal so you can double-check that all your meals are covered and keep track of them somewhere other than in your head.
 Meal planning is, after all, trying to free up headspace and not clutter it!
 If you’re using an app or a spreadsheet, you may also want to link out to the recipe or write down where you found it so you can easily revisit it in future weeks if you want to make it again.
 It’s also a really useful place to keep notes on each recipe and what you liked or didn’t like about it.

 Step 9: Create your shopping list

-Making a list of all the ingredients you need for the week isn’t just a helpful tool for remembering them all — one study found that it also may lead to a more health-promoting way of eating.
-[4] Before heading to the grocery store or placing your order online, make sure to cross out anything you already have in the pantry and write the list in whatever format works best for the way you think.
-Some people like to organize their lists by recipes while others prefer to write things down by departments or in the order they will encounter them in the store.
+Making a list of all the ingredients you need for the week isn’t just a helpful tool for remembering them all — one study found that it also may lead to a more health-promoting way of eating.[4]
+Before heading to the grocery store or placing your order online, make sure to cross out anything you already have in the pantry and write the list in whatever format works best for the way you think.
+Some people like to organize their lists by recipes, while others prefer to write things down by department or in the order they will encounter them in the store.
 Whatever method you use, don’t forget to keep your budget in mind and have a clear idea of what’s acceptable before going into the store.

 Step 10: Go shopping

 Our best advice for this final step of meal planning is never shop when hungry!
 Many of us get cravings, and when we’re hungry — or hangry — cravings may mean we’re more likely to follow their whims rather than stick to our list.
 Try to keep to your list as much as possible, but be flexible if needed around things like special on-the-day offers or sales on pantry staples.
-Also look out for pre-prepared ingredients (like minced garlic, chopped veggies, or rotisserie chicken) that could cut down your prep time, but keep in mind these ingredients may be more expensive.
+Also, look out for pre-prepared ingredients (like minced garlic, chopped veggies, or rotisserie chicken) that could cut down your prep time, but keep in mind these ingredients may be more expensive.

 5 bonus tips for meal planning